-Now, alongside Tidal built-in and Spotify Connect, you can also stream music via Google’s Chromecast, on this, the Cambridge Audio CXN (V2).
+Now, alongside Tidal built-in and Spotify Connect, you can also stream music via Google’s Chromecast on the Cambridge Audio CXN (V2).

 The Cambridge Audio CXN (V2) has kept all of the great sonic characteristics of the original.
 That same vibrancy and enthusiasm that greeted us three years ago hasn’t changed much in the time since.